id-Software/DOOM-3-BFG/README.md

 1. Download and install the Visual Studio 2017 Community Edition.

-2. Download the DirectX SDK (June 2010) here: (Only for Windows 7 builds) http://www.microsoft.com/en-us/download/details.aspx?id=6812
+2. **Only for Windows 7 builds**: Download and install the DirectX SDK (June 2010) http://www.microsoft.com/en-us/download/details.aspx?id=6812

 3. Download and install the latest CMake.

 4. Generate the VS2017 projects using CMake by doubleclicking a matching configuration .bat file in the neo/ folder.
+Recommended in this case is `cmake-vs2017-64bit-windows10.bat`

 5. Use the VS2017 solution to compile what you need:
 	RBDOOM-3-BFG/build/RBDoom3BFG.sln